 Capability of providing FinOps training, skill development, and practical activities that enable teams throughout the organization to adopt and deliver FinOps best practices.

-Cloud Policy & Governance [tool criteria points: 3]
+Governance, Policy & Risk [tool criteria points: 3]

-Capability to establish policies, controls and governance mechanisms to ensure that cloud use aligns with business objectives, complies with regulatory requirements, and optimizes cloud resources efficiently.
+Capability to establish policies, controls and governance mechanisms to ensure that technology use aligns with business objectives, complies with regulatory requirements, and optimizes resources efficiently.

 Invoicing & Chargeback [tool criteria points: 5]

-Capability to enable cloud invoice reconciliation workflows and chargeback models to align cloud cost data and reporting to specific budgets and accounting requirements.
+Capability to enable invoice reconciliation workflows and chargeback models to align cost data and reporting to specific budgets and accounting requirements.

 FinOps Assessment [tool criteria points: 1]